 - During orientation week, work 40 hours to complete paperwork and preparation for the program.

 - Comply with all state, federal, and American Camping Association regulations.

 During orientation week, nurses work 40 hours for the opening of camp and work both registration days on Sunday, June 26, and Sunday, July 17.

-The assistant to the 6&7-year old program works directly with the Director and Assistant Director of the Program and follows program and protocol as established by the Director.
-The day is spent following the schedule of the 6&7 group and includes taking them to different areas of the camp, aiding in different activities, and assisting the Director and Assistant in executing goals and priorities for the program.
+The counselors to the 6&7-year old program works under the direction of the Director of the 6&7 Program.
+The day includes taking them to different areas of the camp, assisting/leading different activities, and helping the Director achieve the goals of the program.
 The 6&7 program runs from 8:30 am – 1:00 pm.
-At 1:00 pm, the assistant will meet with the 6&7 staff until 2:20 and then assist with office work in the afternoon until 5:00.
+At 1:00 pm, the counselor will meet with the 6&7 staff until 2:20 and then assist with office work and/or another activity in the afternoon until 5:00.